 "There is tremendous personal impact," Cahn said.

-David Rockwell, considered a legendary teacher and advisor at Suffield, remembered Regan as an avid fisherman and an accomplished golfer.
+David Rockwell, considered a legendary teacher and advisor at Suffield, and an accomplished golfer.
 But it was his work ethic that stood out to the 40-year Suffield veteran.

 "He knew what he needed to do, and he did it," Rockwell said.